oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 Default themes are read-only.
 Changes to a default theme are saved as a separate theme "Theme \[customized\]"; it's a csv file in the user settings folder.
 Changes are saved when you click **OK** or **Apply**.

-You can add more theme files to the program's default themes folder.
+You can add more theme files to the default themes folder of the app.
 For example copy a customized theme file and rename.

 ### Code editor
 Code formatting and intellisense options.